 R U eating healthy 2day?
-New study highlights effectiveness of healthy lifestyle text messages for teensJanuary 9th, 2013 in Health /
+New study highlights effectiveness of healthy lifestyle text messages for teensJanuary 9, 2013 in Medicine & Health / Health

 According to the Nielsen consumer research group, teens receive an average of 3,417 text messages per month (that's 114 texts per day!).
 Couple this with CDC's report that high school students' consumption of fruit and vegetables is, on average, 1.2 times per day (much lower than the recommended 5 a day) and it makes sense to start using text messages to inform teens about health.
 In a new study released in the January/February 2013 issue of the Journal of Nutrition Education and Behavior, it was found that, in order to inform and motivate teens, text messages should address the reality of today's adolescent lifestyles.